Questions arise about public comment

 Lynne Eckhardt, a member of Southeast’s Town Board, urged them to reconsider their current policy.
 “Tonight is a perfect example why you should have” questions, she said.
 “When reporters and other people want answers and this is your only televised meeting,” the comment period becomes “a really important time for you guys to be able to communicate with the public.”

 The next day, Castellano clarified his stance in emails.
 “Certainly, from time to time, questions are asked at the public comment period and a legislator may jump in and answer,” he wrote.
 “I completely believe that government needs to be open and transparent but also believe we are governed by the rules that are in place to protect the process.”

 He maintained that questions from the public are better addressed at committee meetings because department heads often attend these and legislators “can get their input or at least do the research” to provide answers.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.